 LIGO's Dual Detectors

-The LIGO “observatory” is made up of two identical and widely separated interferometers situated in sparsely populated, out-of-the-way places: LIGO Hanford in southeastern Washington State in an arid shrub-steppe region crisscrossed by hundreds of layers of ancient lava flows; and LIGO Livingston, 3002 km away in a vast, humid, loblolly pine forest east of Baton Rouge, Louisiana.
+LIGO is made up of two identical and widely separated interferometers situated in somewhat out-of-the-way places.
+LIGO Hanford in southeastern Washington State is in an arid, shrub-steppe region crisscrossed by hundreds of layers of ancient lava flows covered by rolling sand dunes left behind from the Ice Age floods.
+LIGO Livingston, 3002 km away, is situated in the completely opposite environment of a warm, humid, loblolly pine forest east of Baton Rouge, Louisiana.

-LIGO was designed with two detectors so far apart for good reason.
-LIGO’s detectors are so sensitive that they can 'feel' the tiniest vibrations on the Earth from sources very nearby to sources hundreds or thousands of miles away.
-Things like earthquakes, acoustic noise (e.g., trucks driving on nearby roads, farmers plowing fields, things that people can hear and feel), and even internal laser fluctuations can cause disturbances that can mask or mimic a gravitational wave signal in each interferometer.
-If the instruments were located close together, they would detect the same vibrations at the same times--both from Earth-sources and from gravitational waves and it would be nearly impossible to distinguish a vibration from a gravitational wave from the local noise.
+First, LIGO’s detectors are so sensitive that they can sense the tiniest vibrations on the Earth from local, nearby sources to big events occurring hundreds or thousands of miles away (in the case of large earthquakes).
+Earthquakes, trucks driving on nearby roads, farmers plowing fields, and even local winds, can cause disturbances that can mask or mimic a gravitational wave signal in each interferometer.
+If the instruments were located close to each other, they would sense the same vibrations (local, Earth-based and actual gravitational waves) essentially at the same time, and it would be nearly impossible to distinguish a gravitational wave signal from a non-gravitational wave signal in the data.
+Being separated by 3000 km means that each detector experiences its own unique local vibrations; what LLO senses from its local environment will be completely different from what LHO senses.
+When data from the sites are compared, computers ignore vibrations that differ, and pay close attention only to signals that look the same.

-The size of the interferometers (with arms 4 km (2.5 mi.) long) and LIGO's sensitivity to vibration presented significant challenges to LIGO designers when selecting an appropriate site for the instruments.
-For one, there are few places left where such a large portion of land can be dedicated to a massive science experiment requiring a lot of empty space around it and yet have access to the infrastructure it requires to run it.
-And secondly, just as astronomical telescopes are built far from city lights that pollute the night sky with an obscuring fog ("light pollution"), gravitational-wave observatories need to be isolated from the vibrations of human activity.
+Overall, just as astronomical telescopes are built far from city lights that pollute the night sky with an obscuring fog ("light pollution"), gravitational-wave observatories need to be kept as far away as possible from the vibrations caused by human activity.
 Such vibrations can drown out the telltale signals of gravitational waves in a sea of noise, just as light pollution drowns out the fragile light of distant stars.
 In the end, the desert of eastern Washington, and the forests of Louisiana were chosen as the locations of LIGO's two detectors.